AP Source: 7 US Open players put in ‘bubble in the bubble’ | WTOP

-The seven players were not identified to the AP by the person, who spoke on condition of anonymity because the U.S. Tennis Association has not announced the names of anyone involved.
+The players were not identified to the AP by the person, who spoke on condition of anonymity because the U.S. Tennis Association did not announce the names of anyone involved.

-But two players from France acknowledged their involvement: Kristina Mladenovic, who is seeded 30th in women’s singles, and Edouard Roger-Vasselin, who is entered in men’s doubles.
+But three players from France acknowledged their involvement: Kristina Mladenovic, who is seeded 30th in women’s singles; Adrian Mannarino, seeded 32nd in men’s singles; and Edouard Roger-Vasselin, who is entered in men’s doubles.

-“We cannot confirm any numbers or names of players due to health laws,” tournament director Stacey Allaster said.
-“In the case of Edouard Roger-Vasselin, as he has publicly stated he is one of a select number of players in the enhanced protocol plan, I can confirm that he is one of those players.”
+Mladenovic and Mannarino spoke about the situation after wins Monday, saying they were part of a group that played cards with Paire.
+Both said it was tough to focus on court.

+“I’m kind of exhausted mentally, but I’m still really happy to be able to play,” said Mannarino, who will face Jack Sock of the United States in the second round.
+“I need to enjoy it as much as I can.”

-Mladenovic acknowledged after her first-round victory on Day 1 at the Grand Slam tournament that her movements were restricted because she spent time with Paire.
-She said she practiced with Paire for about an hour and spent 30-40 minutes playing cards with him and others in the lobby of a hotel being used by the USTA for what it has called a “controlled environment.”
+Mladenovic said she practiced with Paire for about an hour and spent 30-40 minutes at a card game in the lobby of a hotel being used by the USTA for what it has called a “controlled environment” — staying away from the word “bubble” used by sports such as the NBA that more closely limit access to athletes.

 “I am basically in a new ‘bubble in the bubble,’ so there’s not very much I’m allowed to do, which makes it tough for me to compete and mentally be kind of fresh and ready,” said Mladenovic, who doubled over and let out a loud yell after beating Hailey Baptiste of the United States 7-5, 6-2.